GIFNAScopes/Siglent/README.md

 ## Getting started:

 Make sure that the oscilloscope is reachable and in the same network Make sure that the config file (aka `siglent.cfg`) contains the proper oscilloscope address `TCPIP0::192.168.0.102::INSTR` in the template config.
+Make sure that all the measurements on the oscilloscope are switched OFF, any active measurements may reduce the available memory of the oscilloscope, which can cause that the query returns a low number of frames.

 Usefull commands:
 * Start DAQ with the oscillosope `Siglent_DAQ.py` note that you have to provide a config file, please copy it in your working folder, a template is available under install/config.